 9:00am-9:30am: Community meeting

 1:30pm-5:00pm: Afternoon work

-We're happy that most of our meals include vegetables that our farm manager Bei has grown from seed.
+We're happy that most of our meals include vegetables that our farm manager Bei and the PCV community have grown from seed.
 In addition, we are members of a food buying cooperative that purchases food from health-conscious and ecologically responsible farmers.
 We prepare simple, hearty meals of chicken, fish, pork, eggs, or tofu along with abundant vegetables.
 Provided advanced communication of particular needs, we are able to accommodate vegetarian guests and others with special dietary requirements.

 The difference between war and peace is how we handle conflict.
 When conflicts come up at PCV, we talk about them.
 If someone thinks you're not pulling your weight, we'll talk about that.
 If someone feels insulted or if two people want to shower at the same time, we talk about all of this too.
 When we talk about conflict, we talk openly and honestly, from the heart.
 We are always searching for a peaceful solution that satisfies all parties.
 This search for solutions for and as a community is the essence of peace culture.

 The lifestyle at PCV is heavily inspired by Japanese customs and culture.
 We sleep on Japanese futon, which can be easily folded up and stored when they aren't being used.
 We wash and dry all of our dishes by hand, and dry our clothes in the sunshine, as is Japanese custom.
 As required by law in our hamlet, we separate our trash into burnable waste, plastic recyclables, glass, PET bottles, dangerous or toxic waste, unburnable waste, cloth recyclables, paper recyclables, landfill, and raw garbage.
 We compost everything we can.